ucsc/site-specialevents/source/_events/margaret-atwood/2020/index.md

 ---
 title: Margaret Atwood at UC Santa Cruz
-description: 'Join us as UC Santa Cruz presents the West Coast premiere of Universe in Verse – a charitable celebration of science through poetry created and hosted by Maria Popova.'
+description: 'Join us as we welcome Margaret Atwood to UC Santa Cruz on April 5, 2020 where she’ll be in conversation with author Kate Schatz (Stevenson ‘03, Creative Writing), the New York Times-bestselling author of Rad American Women A-Z.'

 event-type: Lecture Series
 category: Atwood